‘… the huge jaws seemed to be dripping with a bluish flame…’

-This introduced me to Sherlock Holmes and led me on not only to read the whole of the Holmes canon – four novels and fifty six short stories - but also to begin to write about Holmes both in fact and fiction.
-At present I have written numerous articles about the character, along with three books dealing with his screen career, two plays and eight novels.
+This introduced me to Sherlock Holmes and led me not only to read the whole of the Holmes canon – four novels and fifty-six short stories – but also to begin to write about Holmes both in fact and fiction.
+At present, I have written numerous articles about the character, along with three books dealing with his screen career, two plays and eight novels.
 Holmes has cast a long warm shadow over my life since I first picked up that copy of The Hound.
-Through Sherlock I have not only made many friends around the world but he was also responsible for me meeting my wife, who also shares my passion for the man from Baker Street.
+Through Sherlock, I have not only made many friends around the world but he was also responsible for me meeting my wife, who also shares my passion for the man from Baker Street.

 ‘Over the green squares of the fields and the low curve of a wood there rose in the distance a grey, melancholy hill with a strange jagged summit.
 Dim and vague in the distance like some fantastic landscape in a dream.’